-The Registered Owner of the Grant of Exclusive Right of Burial has the automatic right to be buried in the grave; they may also allow others to be buried in the grave (space permitting).
+The Registered Owner of the Deed of Exclusive Right of Burial has the automatic right to be buried in the grave; they may also allow others to be buried in the grave (space permitting).
 They do not, however, own the land itself.
 The ownership of the cemetery land remains with the Council.

-The Grant of Exclusive Right of Burial is issued for a set period.
+The Deed of Exclusive Right of Burial is issued for a set period.
 From the 1940s this was for a period of 50 years.
 The Deed will state when it was issued and for how long.

 A Registered Owner can apply to the Cemeteries Office at any time to extend the Deed, as 100 years can be held at any one time.
-The current fee can be found on our fees page.
-Download an application form(pdf, 19KB), or the Cemetery Office can send you the form and current fees list on request.

 Once the Rights have expired, the ownership reverts to the Council.
 No further burials can take place until the grave is purchased again.
 The law allows the disturbance of human remains after 75 years from the date of the last full burial in the grave.